 There are two types of profiles in NationBuilder: people and organizations.
 Relationships between people and organizations can be defined within profiles.
 When a person is connected to an organization, a contact logged within a person’s profile can also be added to the organization’s profile.
 This allows the organization profile to be a central hub of contact within a nation.
 Similarly, both people and organizations can be placed on paths.
 Add an organization to a path if the goal is to move your nation’s relationship with the organization forward.

 Since organizations are comprised of people, generally the same fields are available within both types of profiles.
 A couple of key distinctions to keep in mind: an organization’s name is stored in the last name field and its address is stored as the work address.
 Both people and organizations have a support status and can have a support level.

 Supporters and prospects

 NationBuilder helps leaders motivate their community to take action.
 A community includes supporters, prospects, and non-supporters.
 Supporters agree with a nation’s mission and have opted into communication.
 Prospects have not taken a position on the mission and have not opted-into communication.
 Non-supporters disagree with the mission and may have opted out of communication.

 Support status is the distinction between supporters, prospects, and non-supporters.
-Actions are used to determine a person's support status automatically.
-Control panel users can define support level to override the automated changes to support status.
 Support level is a number from one to five.
 One represents the highest level of support, three is undecided, and five is strong opposition.
 Support level is defined manually or via batch update - it is never created by an automated action.

 A primary goal of all nations is to encourage prospects to become supporters and to minimize the effect of non-supporters.
 This is why it is important to keep all types of people in your database, rather than deleting non-supporters.